A Senior Engineer’s Guide to the System Design Interview (Part 1)#

 After explaining the choice and pros and cons, make a decision.
 You can alter it later, but the choice has to be made.

-Making a decision without explaining the choice is a low light on the scorecard.
+Making a decision without explaining the choice is a lowlight on the scorecard.

-Explaining the choice without making a decision is a low light on the scorecard.
+Explaining the choice without making a decision is a lowlight on the scorecard.

 Conclusion#

-Interviewer tries to fill in a scorecard for the candidate’s character based on a single data point.
+The interviewer tries to fill in a scorecard for the candidate’s character based on a single data point.

 That’s impossible, obviously.
 So, they use proxies.